In PHPMyAdmin, you can import data in the database table in various formats e.g. SQL, CSV XML, etc. formats.

 Username,First name,Last name,Email yssyogesh,Yogesh,singh,yogesh@makitweb.com bsonarika,Sonarika,Bhadoria,bsonarika@makitweb.com rohit,Rohit,singh,rohit@makitweb.com

-4. HTML and PHP
+4. Create an HTML Form and Handle CSV Import using PHP

-folder for storing the CSV file.
+folder to store CSV file.

-and skip the header row.
+condition to don’t skip the 1st row.

 <?php include "config.php"; if(isset($_POST['but_import'])){ $target_dir = "uploads/"; $target_file = $target_dir . basename($_FILES["importfile"]["name"]); $imageFileType = pathinfo($target_file,PATHINFO_EXTENSION); $uploadOk = 1; if($imageFileType != "csv" ) { $uploadOk = 0; } if ($uploadOk != 0) { if (move_uploaded_file($_FILES["importfile"]["tmp_name"], $target_dir.'importfile.csv')) { // Checking file exists or not $target_file = $target_dir . 'importfile.csv'; $fileexists = 0; if (file_exists($target_file)) { $fileexists = 1; } if ($fileexists == 1 ) { // Reading file $file = fopen($target_file,"r"); $i = 0; $importData_arr = array(); while (($data = fgetcsv($file, 1000, ",")) !== FALSE) { $num = count($data); for ($c=0; $c < $num; $c++) { $importData_arr[$i][] = mysqli_real_escape_string($con, $data[$c]); } $i++; } fclose($file); $skip = 0; // insert import data foreach($importData_arr as $data){ if($skip != 0){ $username = $data[0]; $fname = $data[1]; $lname = $data[2]; $email = $data[3]; // Checking duplicate entry $sql = "select count(*) as allcount from user where username='" . $username . "' and fname='" . $fname . "' and lname='" . $lname . "' and email='" . $email . "' "; $retrieve_data = mysqli_query($con,$sql); $row = mysqli_fetch_array($retrieve_data); $count = $row['allcount']; if($count == 0){ // Insert record $insert_query = "insert into user(username,fname,lname,email) values('".$username."','".$fname."','".$lname."','".$email."')"; mysqli_query($con,$insert_query); } } $skip ++; } $newtargetfile = $target_file; if (file_exists($newtargetfile)) { unlink($newtargetfile); } } } } } ?> <!-- Import form (start) --> <div class="popup_import"> <form method="post" action="" enctype="multipart/form-data" id="import_form"> <table width="100%"> <tr> <td colspan="2"> <input type='file' name="importfile" id="importfile"> </td> </tr> <tr> <td colspan="2" ><input type="submit" id="but_import" name="but_import" value="Import"></td> </tr> <tr> <td colspan="2" align="center"><span class="format">Username, First name, Last name,Email</span> </td> </tr> <tr> <td colspan="2" align="center"><a href="import_example.csv" target="_blank">Download Sample</a></td> </tr> <tr> <td colspan="2"><b>Instruction : </b><br/> <ul> <li>Enclose text field in quotes (' , " ) if text contains comma (,) is used.</li> <li>Enclose text field in single quotes (') if text contains double quotes (")</li> <li>Enclose text field in double quotes (") if text contains single quotes (')</li> </ul> </td> </tr> </table> </form> </div> <!-- Import form (end) --> <!-- Displaying imported users --> <table border="1" id="userTable"> <tr> <td>S.no</td> <td>Username</td> <td>First name</td> <td>Last name</td> <td>Email</td> </tr> <?php $sql = "select * from user order by id desc limit 10"; $sno = 1; $retrieve_data = mysqli_query($con,$sql); while($row = mysqli_fetch_array($retrieve_data)){ $id = $row['id']; $username = $row['username']; $fname = $row['fname']; $lname = $row['lname']; $email = $row['email']; echo "<tr> <td>".$sno."</td> <td>".$username."</td> <td>".$fname."</td> <td>".$lname."</td> <td>".$email."</td> </tr>"; $sno++; } ?> </table>

-5. CSS
+5. Add CSS

 .popup_import{ border: 1px solid black; width: 550px; height: auto; background: white; border-radius: 3px; margin: 0 auto; padding: 5px; } .format{ color: red; } #userTable{ border-collapse: collapse; margin: 0 auto; margin-top: 15px; width: 550px; } #but_import{ margin-left: 10px; }